What is Telemedicine?

 Patients can clarify their health concerns by booking an online doctor appointment.
 Either the first time or as a second opinion, any patient should be able to obtain medical help when required.

-How Impactful is Canadian Telemedicine Among People?
+How Impactful is Telehealth/Telemedicine in Canada among Canadian People?

 - 70 % of Canadians trust in technology to enable preventive care

 - Employee absenteeism per employee costs an average of $2000 annually in Canada.
-Over 67% of working Canadian employees said they would use telemedicine if it were available.
+Over 67% of working Canadian employees said they would use telemedicine services if it were available.

 - When surveyed, two out of three Canadians rely on telemedicine for medical care outside the regular hours.